mongodb/docs/source/reference/mongod.rst

 .. option:: --profile <level>

-   Changes the level of database profiling, which inserts information about operation performance into output of :option:`mongod` or the log file.
+   Changes the level of database profiling, which inserts information about operation performance into output of :program:`mongod` or the log file.
 The following levels are available:

    =========  ==================================